vietth-bka/BFLJ/README.md

 # Introduction

-My motivation is to detect the group of body and face with landmarks of pedestrians in one shot detector, which is practical in many applications (such as tracking, MOT).
+My motivation is to detect Hwthe group of body and face with landmarks of pedestrians in one shot detector, which is practical in many applications (such as tracking, MOT).
 Inspired by BFJ, but this approach brings some significant ideas:
 1) From enhanced semantic level, using five facial landmarks as semantic bridges.
 2) From appearance level, learning representations via deep metric learning.